 The problem would have been solved if only a keyword research tool like KWFinder existed way back.

-So today, I created this KWFinder review to help you discover what this tool does exactly and how you can use it to your advantage in blogging.
+So today, I created this KWFinder review and tutorial to help you discover what this tool does exactly and how you can use it to your advantage in blogging.

 What Should You Look for in a Keyword Research Tool?

 Finding the right keywords to optimize for is fundamental to blogging.

 Online searchers depend on your keywords so they can arrive at your blog.
 This is why it’s important to use a keyword research tool that is capable of getting you the necessary data you need.

 If you’re the type of blogger who’s serious about crushing your content and link building goals, it makes good sense to find a premium tool that lets you achieve this.